 What do you mean by data protection and security?

-What are the 4 types of data security?
+What are the three data security measures?

 What are the three types of data protection?